-Grant applicants will be required to submit a final report describing how they expended the funds and the number of records converted or enhanced or the number of items digitized.
+Grant applicants are required to submit a final report describing how they expended the funds and the number of records converted or enhanced or the number of items digitized.
 Libraries may be asked to describe their project in a CDLC publication or present at a CDLC event.

-A subcommittee of CDLC’s Regional Automation Advisory Committee will review applications and present recommendations to the CDLC Board of Trustees who will approve the applications.
+A subcommittee of CDLC’s Regional Automation Advisory Committee reviewed applications and presented recommendations to the CDLC Board of Trustees who approved the applications.

 This grant is funded through the New York State Regional Bibliographic Databases (RBDB) Program.
 Established in 1984 as part of New York State Education Law, funds from this program may be used for a variety of purposes to support regional resource sharing and automation that follow the New York State RBDB Guidelines.
 Review these guidelines which include the criteria for the areas in which we are awarding grants, as well as expenses not allowed.

 Contact Sue Rahn (518-438-2500 or email@example.com) with any questions about the application process.